Close Menu

 For those of you watching defense spending, this is important.
 The Trump administration has proposed a $1.5 trillion Pentagon budget, a $445 billion increase from last year, but it hasn’t passed Congress yet.

 The Iran war funding is being pursued separately through budget reconciliation legislation.
-Neither is guaranteed, according to Seeking Alpha.
+Neither is guaranteed, as reported by Seeking Alpha.

 More Wall Street